Curvature regularization for Non-line-of-sight Imaging from Under-sampled Data: Numerical Results

 \subsection{Computational time comparison}

-Finally, we compare the computational time among the three iterative reconstruction algorithms on different scenes, which are exhibited in Fig.\ref{fig:bar}.
-By looking into Fig. \ref{fig:bar} (b), (f) and (g), it can be seen that the computational time of SPIRAL+$\|\cdot\|_1+\mathbb R_+$ varies with data dimensions and scenes.
-It converges fast in the bike scene, while it consumes much more time to reconstruct the teaser scene.
-Observing Fig.\ref{fig:bar} (a), (c), (d), and (e), reveals that the computational cost of SOCR is much high due to the signal-object collaborative regularization.
-Although we implement the parallel codes with 12 workers, the reconstruction time is still very long.
-For our curvNlOS, due to the GPU computation, it consumes the least computational time among the three iterative methods.
-Furthermore, since there is no inner iteration in our approaches, the computational time is relatively stable without varying too much for measured data of the same dimensions.
+In this subsection, we compare the computational time among the comparison methods on different scenes, which are exhibited in Table \ref{time}.
+We can see that the iterative reconstruction methods, i.e., SPIRAL, SOCR, and our curvNLOS, consume more time than the direct reconstruction methods, i.e., LCT, Phasor field and F-K. As can be observed, the computational time of SPIRAL varies with data dimensions and scenes.
+It converges fast in the bike scene, while it consumes much more time to reconstruct the Bunny scene.
+Furthermore, it reveals that the computational cost of SOCR is much higher due to the signal-object collaborative regularization.
+Although we implemented the parallel codes with 12 workers, the reconstruction time is still very long.
+For our curvNLOS, due to the GPU computation, it consumes the least computational time among the three iterative methods.
+Since there is no inner iteration in our approaches, the computational time is relatively stable without varying too much for measured data of the same dimensions.
+However, the computational costs of our Algorithm \ref{alg1} and Algorithm \ref{alg2} are still much higher than direct methods, which are 7 times and 18 times more than the Phasor field.
+We may further improve the efficiency by using better GPU cards in the future to mimic the gaps between our methods and direct reconstruction methods.